Youth Opportunities

 Conservation Poster Contest

 The purpose of the contest is to instill in youth an appreciation for the environment and the need to protect our precious soil and water resources.
-The 2024 theme is "May the Forest Be With You Always" Each student is encourage to express this theme in their poster.For more information email Katie Nainiger, or call 440-834-1122 ext.
+The 2025 theme is "Home is where the Habitat is."
+Each student is encourage to express this theme in their poster.For more information email Katie Nainiger, or call 440-834-1122 ext.
 1765.
-2024 Geauga SWCD Poster Contest Winners "May the Forest Be With You Always" Journal "May the Forest Be With You Always" Placemate K_2 "May the Forest Be With You Always" Placemate Intermediate
+2025 "Home is where the Habitat is" Flyer Habitat Worksheet

 The purpose of the contest is to instill in youth an appreciation for the environment and the need to protect our precious soil and water resources.
-The 2024 theme is "May the Forest Be With You Always" Each student is encourage to express this theme in their poster.For more information email Katie Nainiger, or call 440-834-1122 ext.
+The 2025 theme is "Home is where the Habitat is."
+Each student is encourage to express this theme in their poster.For more information email Katie Nainiger, or call 440-834-1122 ext.
 1765.
-2024 Geauga SWCD Poster Contest Winners "May the Forest Be With You Always" Journal "May the Forest Be With You Always" Placemate K_2 "May the Forest Be With You Always" Placemate Intermediate
+2025 "Home is where the Habitat is" Flyer Habitat Worksheet

 Past Poster Contest Winners